Purdue-CSUSB/CS-190-F2016/labs/lab5/README.md

 ##### Using the IntelliJ debugger #####

 1. Open IntelliJ on your lab computer by going to Applications > Programming > IntelliJ IDEA
-2. Untar the source project by running the command `tar -zxvf Transformer.tar.gz` in the directory where you downloaded it
-3. Import the project by using File > Open in IntelliJ
+2. Import the project by using File > Open in IntelliJ and browsing to the folder where you untarred the source code
-4. Go to Run > Run.
+3. Go to Run > Run.
 The program will spit out some output
-5. To add a breakpoint, select the line you wish to break on and go to Run > Toggle breakpoint
+4. To add a breakpoint, select the line you wish to break on and go to Run > Toggle breakpoint
-6. To run in debug mode, go to Run > Debug
+5. To run in debug mode, go to Run > Debug
-7. The buttons to step in, out, over, etc are all above the debug pane.
+6. The buttons to step in, out, over, etc are all above the debug pane.
 Hover over to see what each does.

 ![](https://raw.githubusercontent.com/Purdue-CSUSB/CSToolsCourse/master/labs/lab5/intellij.png)